 TalkAbout is a program that facilitates conversations with artists and the people who inspire them.
 TalkAbout is held in conjunction with the exhibition on view in the gallery.
 This program is free and open to the public.

 Fresh from the Studio invites W&TW artist members to share what they are working on now with you!
 In this virtual format, artists will share work in progress, newly finished artworks, and recent or upcoming projects.
 Each presentation will be about 10 minutes with time for your questions and comments afterwards.
 Fresh from the Studio is your chance to see what is new and hear from contemporary artists.
 This program is free and open to the public.

 Women & Their Work collaborates on programming with many arts organizations in Austin, including Fusebox Festival, Big Medium, Austin Museum Partnership, and The Bullock Texas State History Museum.

 Women & Their Work and Fusebox Festival co-present contemporary art performances during the annual spring festival.
 Recent performances have included: Abby Z & The New Utility: Abandoned Playground (2018); Wura-Natasha Ogunji: House of Wahala (2017); Okwui Okpokwasili: Bronx Gothic (2016); Michelle Ellsworth:Preparation for the Obsolescence of the Y Chromosome (2015); Miwa Matreyek: This World Made Itself (2014).

-West Austin Studio Tour (WEST) is a free, annual, self-guided art event spanning two weekends in May.
-WEST provides opportunities for the public to meet the artists and artisans of Austin in their creative spaces.
+The Austin Studio Tour is a free, annual, self-guided art event in November.
+The tour provides opportunities for the public to meet the artists and artisans of Austin in their creative spaces.

 Austin Museum Day is a free, annual, city-wide celebration of Austin museums and galleries.
 The event is held on the 3rd Sunday in September.